As amended at the MURC Annual General Meeting (AGM)

 - Sit on the MURC Advisory Committee.
 The Head Coach must informally report to the Executive if asked one week prior to meeting.
 This report must include any problems or changes which the COACH feels must be dealt with at and by a time specified by the Head Coach.

-(c) Friends of McGill Rowing (FMR)
+c) Friends of McGill Rowing (FMR)

-(i) The FMR shall exist as an advisory body for the MURC.
+- i.
+The FMR shall exist as an advisory body for the MURC.
 Membership in the FMR shall consist of all current and past members of the MURC unless an individual MURC member refuses membership.

 MCGILL CREW BOAT RENTAL POLICY AND CONTRACT

 Adopted at the MURC AGM January, 2012.
-The following represents the official boat rental policy for rental of McGill University Rowing Club (MURC)
+The following represents the official boat rental policy for rental of McGill University Rowing Club (MURC) meant to serve as a guideline.

 1) RENTAL FEES: